 At NGO Mi Valedor, we try to create an equal environment that benefits vulnerable populations, who join the project as Mates: as vendors of the print magazine and creators of its content (providing photographs and text).
 Their participation helps them regain skills and the sale of the magazine is a legitimate and reliable source of income for them.

-We took a tour of the National Museum of Anthropology to continue with our drawing workshop with the guys, aimed at the upcoming exhibition that will take place in November.
-The National Museum of Anthropology is one of the most prominent museums in Mexico City and ranks among the most important museums in the world […]
+Ahead of our upcoming exhibition in November, we took a tour of the National Museum of Anthropology in continuation with our drawing workshop.
+The National Museum of Anthropology is one of the most prominent museums in Mexico City and ranks among the most important museums in its category in the world.
+It was inaugurated in […]

-On Thursday, August 3rd, Mi Valedor was part of the 2nd International Real Social Reintegration Symposium at Los Pinos, organized by the Mexico City Social Reintegration Institute.
-We had the honor of sharing experiences alongside other organizations working with vulnerable populations.
-It was an extremely enriching and beneficial space where diverse perspectives were exchanged, and […]
+On Thursday, August 3rd, Mi Valedor had the privilege of participating in the 2nd International Real Social Reintegration Symposium at Los Pinos, an event organized by the Mexico City Social Reintegration Institute.
+Sharing our insights and experiences alongside other organizations devoted to working with vulnerable populations was a true honor.
+This gathering provided a valuable […]

 We were invited to give a photography class at the summer art and justice program for youth organized by @anafenoll at IMDOSOC.
 We talked about the work at Mi Valedor where photography is one of the means we use to document realities and express unique perspectives.
 We conveyed this passion, which we consider a powerful […]